Know Your Inspector

 When starting Know Your Home Inspections Inc., Pam joined PACHI (the Provincial Association of Certified Home Inspectors) and achieved the highest designation.
 PACHI later amalgamated with the OAHI (the Ontario Association of Home Inspectors) in 2002, where Pam continued to hold the highest designation, RHI (Registered Home Inspector) and NCH (National Certificate Holder).
 Pam served as an OAHI board member from 2011 to 2015, for two years as President.
 She also served on the board of the Canadian Association of Home and Property Inspectors – the National affiliate.
 Pam received the President’s Award in 2014 and the Stephen Greenford Award in 2021.

-Presently Pam is a member of the American Society of Home Inspectors (ASHI), the longest standing home inspection association in North America and the Canadian Association of Home and Property Inspectors (CAHPI) and Wood Energy Technology Transfer (WETT) Inc.
+Presently Pam is a member of the Canadian Association of Home and Property Inspectors (CAHPI) and Wood Energy Technology Transfer (WETT) Inc.

 Through Natural Resources Canada’s Eco-Energy Program, Know Your Home Inspections Inc., was granted a competitive license to provide residential Energy Evaluations.
 As a Certified Energy Advisor and Trainer, she provided training for her staff to obtain their Natural Resources Canada evaluator’s license.
 Pam is also a Certified Energy Star Consultant for new home construction working with EnerQuality.
 She assists architects and designers to meet energy efficient standards for new construction.
 Pam also works with building contractors to assist in training for air sealing and energy efficiency techniques.